alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today was the database exam.
 Now, let's prepare for the next exam.

 **Thoughts**: Today's exam ...
 It wasn't that bad, I think it's going to be good.
 Later today, I studied Web Programming, it's my next exam.

+### Day 53: August 12, Tuesday

+**Today's Progress**: I am still preparing for the next exam, Web Programming.

+**Thoughts**: I also had work today, it was a busy day.
+But with tomorrow's study sesion, I know I'm going to be ready for the exam.